bjgman12/CRUD_DJANGO/README.md

-# django-crud-lab
+# CRUD w/ DJANGO

-> this repo is an example of how to set up django CRUD actions
+> this repo is an my example of how to set up CRUD actions using the DJANGO framework